 Russia has refused to hand over to Polish authorities the Gdańsk building that formerly housed its consulate.

-Russia has occupied the villa which housed the consulate since 1951, when Poland’s Communist president Bolesław Bierut allowed the Soviet Union to use the building for free.
+Russia has occupied the property which housed the consulate since 1951, when Poland’s Communist president Bolesław Bierut allowed the Soviet Union to use the building for free.

 Russia, and then the USSR, had previously operated a consulate elsewhere in Gdańsk.
 That building was seized by Nazi Germany in 1941, and destroyed in 1945 during fighting between the Soviet and German armies.

-“This building was transferred to us in the early 1950s as compensation for property lost by the Soviet Union during the war; it is our property,” he said.
+“This building was transferred to us in the early 1950s as compensation for property lost by the Soviet Union during the war; it is our property,” it stated.

 Russia has maintained this position for years, even after Gdańsk began charging fees for the building’s use in 2013.